ScottyLabs/crashcourse/_talks/design/index.md

 ---
 name: design
-title: Web & Native App Design
+title: Web & Mobile App Design
 subtitle: good design entails more than just looks
 description: >
   When it comes to building products that users interact with, having good